austinche/sidejob/README.md

 * Ports are named (case sensitive) and must match /^[a-zA-Z0-9_]+$/.
 * Any object that can be JSON encoded can be written or read from any input or output port.
+* Ports must be explicitly specified by jobs in the inports/outports hash.
+* If a job includes the special port '*', then it accepts any port using the options for port '*'.

 Port options: